“Meal-Prep,” the Loveleaf Co. Way

 Make a plan.

 Before the week begins, craft a simple menu and an organized shopping list.
-Sometimes I like to start by brainstorming Meal One and then build additional meals around components from Meal One (remember: keep it simple).
+Sometimes I like to start by brainstorming one meal and then build additional meals around components from this meal (remember: keep it simple).
 Deciding on what to eat before grocery shopping can save you hundreds (and hundreds) of dollars a year.

 Keep a well-stocked pantry.